The Life Sciences Law Review: Mexico

 Data and marketing exclusivity

-Data and marketing exclusivity for pharmaceutical products is an obligation under USMCA, which has only been regulated through an internal guideline from COFEPRIS, that includes a five-year period of data exclusivity.
+Data and marketing exclusivity for pharmaceutical products is an obligation under USMCA, which has only been regulated through an internal guideline from COFEPRIS.

 vii Post-approval controls

-Holders of MAs must maintain the conditions upon which such were granted while these are in force.
+Holders of MAs must maintain the conditions upon which they were granted while these are in force.
 Changes thereto may result in cancellation.
 Changes to the background upon which an MA was issued must be filed for approval.
-The health authorities may verify that premises where processes are carried out meet the necessary GMPs or sanitary conditions.
+The health authorities may verify that premises where processes are carried out meet the necessary good manufacturing practices (GMPs) or sanitary conditions.

 viii Manufacturing controls